Crohn’s disease horror stories: the day I pooped myself in New Zealand

 Losing it – “I pooped myself”

 Then it happened.
-One mega cramp in my gut keeled me over.
-My guts…released.
+At first, I think I pooped myself a little, but then one mega cramp in my gut keeled me over.
+I almost passed out and pooped myself.
+My guts released themselves.

-I pooped myself.
-That’s all I could say as molten lava flowed out of me.
-For anyone who has experienced the type of diarrhea you only get when you are really sick, you will know exactly what I mean by molten lava.
+Anyone who has experienced the type of diarrhea you only get when you are really sick will know exactly what I mean by molten lava.

-Rivulets burned trails down my legs, and my trainers bubbled over and steamed away as they filled up.
-All I could do was just stand there in the middle of a very suburban street in Christchurch, while an unholy amount of liquid feces poured out of my body.
+Rivulets of poop burned trails down my legs, and my trainers bubbled over and steamed away as they filled up.
+All I could do was stand there in the middle of a suburban street in Christchurch while an unholy amount of liquid poop poured out of my body.
 Jack saw the whole thing.
-All I could do was just stare at him while he looked on in horror and disgust.
+All I could do was just stare at him while he looked on in horror and disgust.“What.
+The.
+Fuck,” he mouthed.
+I was mortified.

 I pooped myself in a stranger’s garden

-What happened next in my mind is a mixture of panic-driven daring, in the moment genius planning, and complete nastiness.
-To say I was soaked through would be something of an understatement.
-My shorts were dripping from the back, my legs were caked with feces, and my trainers were filled to the brim.
+What happened next in my mind is a mixture of panic-driven daring, in-the-moment genius planning, and complete nastiness.
+To say I was soaked through in poop would be something of an understatement.
+My shorts were dripping from the back, my legs were caked with poop, and my trainers were filled to the brim.
 I needed to tidy myself up.

-So here I was, hiding in someone’s front garden, everything hanging out from the waist down and covered in poo.
+So here I was, hiding in someone’s front garden, everything hanging out from the waist down and covered in poop.
 I was at a bit of a loss.
 What do I do?
-And that’s when I saw it in all it’s black and white glory … the daily newspaper.
+And that’s when I saw it in all its black and white glory … the daily newspaper.
 Just lying there on the front doorstep.
-Not exactly three-ply Andrex but it will do!
+Not exactly three-ply Andrex, but it will do!

 Walk of shame after I pooped myself